Main

 October 19, 2001

 Islamic Militancy in Central Asia: What Is To Be Done?
-(Part 2 of 2)
+(2/2)

 The air strikes on Afghanistan put U.S. policy in Central Asia in a delicate position.
 On the one hand, Central Asian governments will be tempted to harden further their authoritarian domestic policies toward dissent and opposition, driving people further toward Islamic-based protest.
 If popular opinion in the region comes to identify the U.S. too directly with those policies, then the post-authoritarian transitions could see widespread Islamic militancy, tied to anti-Americanism, come to the fore.

 Continue reading "Islamic Militancy in Central Asia: What Is To Be Done?
-(Part 2 of 2)" »
+(2/2)" »

 October 28, 2001